Esri/solution.js/docs/Publishing to npmjs.md

 #### Details

-1. Stop any code-change watchers that automatically recompile TypeScript, e.g., the watch task in Visual Studio Code
+1. Stop any code-change watchers that automatically recompile TypeScript, e.g., the watch task in Visual Studio Code.

 2. Create a branch off of `develop` called `release/X.X.X`, where "X.X.X" is the version to be created.
 (For hotfixes off of an existing release, one works in a branch `hotfix/X.X.Y` off of the major version to be patched.)

 3. Remove the node_modules directories.

-4. Launch a git-bash window (e.g., C:\Program Files\Git\git-bash.exe on a Windows computer or using the "Git bash" icon in the Git Extensions program)
+4. Launch a Windows command-prompt window and a git-bash window (e.g., C:\Program Files\Git\git-bash.exe on a Windows computer or using the "Git bash" icon in the Git Extensions program).
+The current state of the npm tools appear to require us to use both of these windows to create a build: the command prompt window for selecting the build version and for entering the OTP for pushing the build to npm; the git-bash window for pre-publish cleaning and for running a useful script.
+When a step does not specify the window to use, either is OK.

 5. From the repo's root folder install a fresh copy of the node modules using npm install.

-5. Log in to npmjs
+5. Log in to npmjs.
 *Note: the computer remembers for a long time that you're logged in; you can check that you are logged in by typing `npm whoami`*
 ```
 npm login